 The above is an interactive email example from Dominos.
 They designed a new menu as an interactive email infographic where subscribers can view previews of their new pizzas that they can then order right away.

 For an interactive infographic to appear in your newsletter, you need to hand-code your interactive emails, which requires some coding knowledge.
-If you need help, MailerLite design services can help you to create a custom email template.

 This content form works best for brands willing to demonstrate how their service can help clients save money or a return on investment.
 Calculators are easy to customize and invite users to input their own numbers to get answers.